1 min read

 3. Testing a new product's 'product market' fit and growth potential.

-Developing a successful GTM strategy has several proven steps, and there are a few things you should always bear in mind.
+Developing a successful GTM strategy has several proven steps, and there are a three key steps you should always have on your GTM strategy checklist.

 For starters, you should create your ICP (ideal customer profile).
 Then, you'll need to craft your value proposition to solve the business problem (product-market fit).
 Next, add as much detailed counter-competitive messaging as possible based on real-world competitive research.
 Make sure you're assessing specific competition and broader market and economic conditions.